 Oceanside Hot Spring

-Indoor and outdoor hot spring baths along with saunas located on the second floor are available for use during Kitamaekan’s business hours.
+Indoor and outdoor tattoo-friendly hot spring baths along with saunas located on the second floor are available for use during Kitamaekan’s business hours.

 The outdoor baths give visitors a magnificent view of Takeno Beach, one of Japan’s top 100 beaches.